Education & Career

 Personal Integrity - develop a daily practice of living and speaking honestly from your true self.

-When you evolve beyond the limitations your past has placed on you, you feel inspired and committed to create the life you desire and empowered and connected to your innate power to shift the trajectory of your life.
+When you evolve beyond the limitations your past has placed on you, you feel inspired and committed to creating the life you desire and empowered and connected to your innate power to shift the trajectory of your life.
 You are able to recognize and stand up for your values and enforce your boundaries and feel decisive and ready to take action with a strong sense of purpose and direction.